 Wind Speed

-At the 500 mb level, the observed and modeled wind speeds are well correlated with perhaps a slight low bias in the WRF model output at wind speeds in excess of about 50 m s-1.
+At the 500-mb level, the observed and modeled wind speeds are well correlated with perhaps a slight negative bias in the WRF model output at wind speeds in excess of about 50 m s-1.
 This pattern is similar for the month of July with observed wind speeds greater than the modeled wind speeds at the high end of the plot as well.